 Description: Drawing a conclusion based on a small sample size, rather than looking at statistics that are much more in line with the typical or average situation.

 Sample S is a very small part of population P.

 My father smoked four packs of cigarettes a day since age fourteen and lived until age sixty-nine.
 Therefore, smoking really can’t be that bad for you.

 Explanation: It is extremely unreasonable (and dangerous) to draw a universal conclusion about the health risks of smoking by the case study of one man.

 Four out of five dentists recommend Happy Glossy Smiley toothpaste brand.
 Therefore, it must be great.

 Explanation: It turns out that only five dentists were actually asked.
-When a random sampling of 1000 dentists were polled, only 20% actually recommended the brand.
-The four out of five result was not necessarily a biased sample or a dishonest survey, it just happened to be a statistical anomaly common among small samples.
+When a random sampling of 1000 dentists was polled, only 20% actually recommended the brand.
+The four out of five result was not necessarily a biased sample or a dishonest survey; it just happened to be a statistical anomaly common among small samples.